 |These rules and

-regulations pertain to the festival being held Thursday, July 27 through July 30, 2017 at the
+regulations pertain to the festival being held Thursday, July 26 through Sunday, July 29, 2018,

 Room Reservations | Contestant